 The Tomb of Akbar The Great

-This impressive piece of architecture is located just a short drive from the Taj Mahal and Agra Fort.
+The Tomb of Akbar The Great is an impressive piece of architecture is located just a short drive from the Taj Mahal and Agra Fort.
 It has some of the most stunning works of art adoring its walls.
 The shear beauty and intricacy of the tomb is a masterpiece and one of my favorite sites to admire in India.

 Staying with tradition, Mughal Emperor Akbar The Great began planning the construction of his own tomb around the year 1600.
 Though he died before it was finished, his son took over construction of the massive tomb, finishing it in 1613.